IamIsaSeyfullayev/don-t-forget/README.md

-nmap -p- -sV port scanning ant its version nmap -sV -sC -v From your scans, what version is FTP running on the target? nmap -sS -p- -Pn --min-rate host ip for            to find all open ports
+nmap -p- -sV port scanning ant its version nmap -sV -sC -v From your scans, what version is FTP running on the target? nmap -sS -p- -Pn --min-rate host ip for            to find all open ports nmap -sC -sV -p htb nmap --script vuln -A 10.129.123.49 for finding all vulnerablitie

 when the site open u must use /robots.txt
 /cgi-bin/